Valbona to Theth Hike Guide: Tips & Recommendations

 In the winter months the alps receive heavy snowfall.
 Snow begins to fall in Valbona & Theth from late October to early November.
 The snow in Valbona/Theth begins to melt around late April to early May.

-By late June the peaks and higher altitude zones should lose their snow and become accessible – aka a great time of year to go hiking in Valbona and Theth.
-June in the alps equals low crowds and cooler temperatures.
-10-15 degrees during the day and 5 degrees at night; cooler at higher elevations if you’re hiking.
+By late June the peaks and higher altitude zones should lose their snow and become accessible – aka a great time of year to go hiking in Albania’s mountains.
+June in the alps has slightly smaller crowds and cooler temperatures than the peak summer months.
+An average of 17-22 degrees during the day and 11 degrees at night; cooler at higher elevations if you’re hiking.

 July and August are nice months to visit the Albanian Alps as this is when other backpackers will be around, fields of alpine wildflowers will bloom, and there’s next to no rain.
 I visited during July and temperatures at elevation reached 35 degrees+ which did make hiking difficult.
 I ran out of water and had to turn around on one hike.
 Plus I started hiking at 4:00am to beat the heat.